Hujanen91/Project_1_Red_Dead_Redemption_2/README.md

 ### Landing Page

 * Landing page image
-  * This will be a big image desinged for the game by Rockstar Games displaying the games name and a few of the characters.
+  * This will be a big image designed for the game by Rockstar Games displaying the games name and a few of the characters.
   * This will help to immediately show the user what the website is about and help to animate the page.

 ![Landing Page Image](docs/readme_images/header-img.png)